 Shock wave therapy is a non-invasive method that uses pressure waves to treat various musculoskeletal conditions.
 High-energy acoustic waves (shock waves) deliver a mechanical force to the body’s tissues.

-Shock wave therapy may treat conditions such as degenerated tendons (Achilles tendonitis), heel pain (plantar fasciitis) and tennis elbow (lateral epicondylitis).
+Shock wave therapy may treat conditions such as degenerated tendons (Achilles tendinitis), heel pain (plantar fasciitis), and tennis elbow (lateral epicondylitis).

 Complications are rare with shock wave therapy.
 People who have poor sensation (neuropathy) or hypersensitivity in the target area should not have this procedure.
 Open sores also are a reason to avoid shock wave therapy.
 Shock wave therapy is not used in patients with heart conditions or seizures.
 It should not be used during pregnancy.
-This should be discussed with your physician before undergoing the procedure.
+You should discuss any potential risks with your foot and ankle orthopaedic surgeon before undergoing the procedure.

 A non-invasive probe is applied to the skin.
 An electrical charge creates an energy wave that is focused on the area of concern.
 The shock waves create a force on the tissues that may induce healing.
 It’s not clear why this approach to healing works for some people, but it may be that shock waves cause inflammation and improve blood flow to encourage the body to repair and heal itself.